ngilmore/ml_model_deployment/README.md

 #### 2.2.
 Process

-- [ ] TODO: Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
+- [x] Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
 - [ ] TODO: Move to IDE (VS Code) to convert the logic in the notebooks to a deployable/scaleable model using .py files.
 - [ ] TODO: Wrap model in a Flask application with testing, versioning, and packaging for deployment and re-use.
 - [ ] TODO: Add CI/CD through the inclusion of GemFury (ML model packaging), and Circleci (automated testing and deployment).